ormizj/template-nuxt-fsd/README.md

 >export {RegisterPage} from "./ui/RegisterPage";
 >```

+A good public API makes using and integrating into other code a slice convenient and reliable.
+It can be achieved by setting these three goals:

+1. The rest of the application must be protected from structural changes to the slice, like a refactoring
+2. Significant changes in the behavior of the slice that break the previous expectations should cause changes in the public API
+3. Only the necessary parts of the slice should be exposed

+Imports should be done by:

+- When they are in the same slice, always use **relative imports** and write the full import path
+- When they are in different slices, always use **absolute imports**, for example, with an alias

 ### [Public API for cross-imports](https://feature-sliced.design/docs/reference/public-api#public-api-for-cross-imports)

 Cross-imports are a situation when one slice imports from another slice on the same layer.
 Usually that